 Summer Foods – What to Eat and What to Avoid

 People all around the world change their clothes when a season changes.
 Just as we prefer lighter clothing and even jewelry in the summer, we also prefer “lighter” meals.
 The reason for this changing choices is actually one – some foods warm your body to help you stay warm in the winter and there are foods that cool the body temperature and keep it from overheating.
 Seasonal foods usually work best to keep you in balance with the environment – fruits and vegetables, many of which can be consumed raw.
 But some parts of the world lack four seasons.
-People who live in warm and hot climates have learned to eat the right foods, just as they have learned to wear proper clothing which cools them down.
-Here is a list of summer foods we should eat and avoid during the season.
+People who live in warm and hot climates have learned to eat the right foods, just as they have learned to wear proper clothing which cool them down.
+Here is a list of summer foods we should eat and avoid during the hot season.

 Fruits and vegetables with high water content

 This are the most obvious summer foods to stay cool, as the significant amount of water they contain can thin the blood and help your body to release heat.
 These include watermelon, leafy lettuces, cucumbers, tomatoes, coconuts, grapefruits, avocados, summer squash and sweet corn on the cob.

 Adding more spices to your diet help cool the body through sweating.
 Good examples for this are the Indian, Mexican and Arabic cuisines which use lots of spices – hot peppers, fresh ginger, black pepper, curries, nutmeg, caraway and many others.

 Try to replace meats, especially red meats, with fish and seafood.
 If you eat too much meat when the temperatures exceed 35 degrees Celsius, the blood pressure increases.
 This also will make you irritable, anxious, and even aggressive.